kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D.
-Student at Tokyo Tech | Researching cryptography to realize a secure world!
+subtitle: Researcher at AIST | Researching cryptography to realize a secure world!
 lang: en
 nav_order: 1